- Home

 -

 Fines are typically due on the date they are imposed.
 If you are unable to pay in full, you may apply for a payment contract and you may be subject to a credit check to determine your ability to pay.
-If you are granted a payment contract, a time payment fee of $20 and a court security fee of $20 will be added to your total fine.
+If you are granted a payment contract, a time payment fee of $20 will be added to your total fine.

 - How do I pay a ticket or fine?